Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

-With the growth of the sink, its gravity dominates and the gravitational torques which play a large role in extracting the angular momentum from the gas become inefficient in the sink vicinity, because gas mass is always much smaller than that of the sink.
+With the growth of the sink, its gravity dominates and the gravitational torques, which play a large role in extracting the angular momentum from the gas become inefficient in the vicinity of the sink.
 In fact, this is the main reason for weakening the extraction of angular momentum from the accretion flow and disk formation around the sink.
 We observe and follow the disk growth after the sink mass exceeds $\sim 10^3\,M_\odot$.
-The disk mass is about $\sim 1\%$ of the sink mass, and it never increases above this value during our simulation, either before or after triggering the radiation feedback.
+As we describe below, the disk mass is about a few percent of the sink mass, and this fraction never increases above $\sim 5\%$ during our simulation, either before or after triggering the radiation feedback.

 Figure\,\ref{fig:disk} displays the properties of this disk at $t\ge 0$ in cylindrical shells at different times.
+We determine the extent of the disk by calculating the ratio of the specific angular momentum of the gas, $j$, to the Keplerian specific angular momentum, $j_{\rm K}$, and define the disk by $j/j_{\rm K}\gtorder 0.4$.

-The disk thickness is $h\sim 7\times 10^{-4}$\,pc within its approximate radius of $\sim 0.1$\,pc.
-Our simulation resolves comfortably the vertical structure of the disk.
-The disk surface density displays $\Sigma\sim r^{-1}$ dependency inside $3\times 10^{-3}$\,pc, followed by a much steeper drop which continues as $\Sigma\sim r^{-3}$.
+The disk thickness is constant, $h\sim 7\times 10^{-4}$\,pc, within its approximate radius of $\sim 10^{-2}$\,pc, and this thickness increases linearly beyond this radius with an opening angle of $\sim 20^\circ-30^\circ$ till $\sim 1$\,pc, where it merges with the accretion flow.
+Our simulation comfortably resolves the vertical structure of the disk.
+Initially, the disk surface density, $\Sigma(r)$ displays a central flat core within $r\sim 2\times 10^{-3}$\,pc, followed by $\Sigma(r)\sim r^{-2}$ dependency inside $\sim 1$\,pc.
+Between $t\sim 2,000$\,yr and $\sim 3,200$\,yr, a hot cavity has developed between $r\sim 2\times 10^{-3}$\,pc and a few$\times 0.1$\,pc, followed by a dense shell around 1\,pc.
+At this time, the disk mass fraction of the sink falls below 1\%.
+The typical size of accretion disk is $\sim 0.01$\,pc, where the disk is supported predominantly by rotation.

 The disk never exhibits any sign of fragmentation due to its local gravity, $\sim \pi G\Sigma(r)$.
 The reason for this is clear --- the disk is stabilized by the vertical component of the sink particle gravitational acceleration, $\sim GM_{\rm sink}(h/r)/(r^2+h^2)$.
-At all radii within 0.1\,pc, the sink particle dominates.
+At all radii within $\sim 1$\,pc, the sink particle dominates.
 Note, that additional components, such as the DM halo contribution and turbulence in the disk \citep{begelman09,choi13} will contribute to the local stability of the disk against fragmentation.
+Nevertheless, we have calculated the Toomre's $Q(r)$ parameter for various times of evolution \citep{toomre64}, and found that it is always greater than a few, even when only the sound speed of the gas in the disk is used to calculate $Q$.
+When we invoke the turbulent velocities in the disk, the minimum of $Q$ lies around 10.
+This confirms that our disk will not fragment.